 On Apple Mac OS X, Google's Chrome browser does not support Java 7 because of incompatibilities between 64-bit Java and 32-bit Chrome.
 Firefox and Safari browsers do not have this limitation on Mac OS X. Users of the Chrome browser on Mac OS X must configure Java 6 support in order to access the features listed above.

 Adobe Flash Player version 11 is the recommended version of the Adobe Flash Player plugin, but the YouTube service ultimately determines the version required for this plugin.

 Blackboard Learn does not require any other browser plugins.
-To learn more about browser plugins, assistive technology, and other supporting software, see Browser Support Policy.
+To learn more about browser plugins, assistive technology, and other supporting software, see the Browser Support Policy topic.

 - Download link for JRE on Oracle's site.

 - Windows auto-download .cab files for JRE on Oracle's site - scroll down to links for version 7.

 - To learn more about security and JRE, see this Blackboard Security Advisory.